 There are 7 further Artemis Fowl books to read next.

-You might also enjoy reading Disney’s Artemis Fowl Announced for 2019
+You May Also Enjoy Disney’s Artemis Fowl Announced for 2019

 A Wizard of Earthsea by Ursula K. LeGuin